 Roku has good voice commands with the remote for finding content, but it can’t handle complex commands like Siri.
 You can set up Roku to work with your Google and Alexa speakers, but the commands then get wordy, like, “Alexa, open Hulu on Roku.”
 Plus, it takes too long for the command to get relayed to the Roku for the action to get performed.
 It’s not ideal.

 Roku has a Guest Mode, which is a temporary account for visitors.
 This is great for AirBnB hosts or guest rooms.
 You can plug headphones into the remote and listen from the headphones, which is great when others are trying to sleep.
 There’s no sleep timer, so Roku will show the wallpaper until you turn it off.
 Roku Stick Plus is a more affordable option with the same interface, but it doesn’t come with the ports for Ethernet, USB, or MicroSD.

-You’ll need to charge it about once a month with a Lightning cable.
-There’s no TV power button, but turning off Apple TV should turn off the TV.
 You can use your iPhone as the remote and that makes it easier to enter passwords and other text.
 You also get playback controls on the iPhone lock screen.
 You’re given the option to disable the touchpad for directional buttons (in Accessibility settings), and you can go fast-forward or rewind in 10-second increments.

 Roku’s remote is molded for your hand and the physical buttons are large, colored, and feel great.
 Unlike the Siri remote, which gets familiar after weeks, you’ll know where all the buttons are within an hour with the Roku remote.